embulk/embulk-output-jdbc/embulk-output-postgresql/README.md

 - **table**: destination table name (string, required)
 - **options**: extra connection properties (hash, default: {})
 - **mode**: "replace", "merge" or "insert" (string, required)
+- **ssl**: enables SSL. data will be encrypted but CA or certification will not be verified (boolean, default: false)
 - **batch_size**: size of a single batch insert (integer, default: 16777216)
 - **default_timezone**: If input column type (embulk type) is timestamp, this plugin needs to format the timestamp into a SQL string.
 This default_timezone option is used to control the timezone.
 You can overwrite timezone for each columns using column_options option. (string, default: `UTC`)
 - **column_options**: advanced: a key-value pairs where key is a column name and value is options for the column.